salserrano/BlueDucky-Payload-Generator/README.md

 *** ***The generated scripts have been tested on a Samsung device.
 For other Android brands, there is no guarantee that the payload will work.*** ***

 ## Discoveries I Made with Samsung Bluetooth Shortcuts:
-- I found that the fastest way to open a YouTube video is to use Android's built-in Google app.
-By typing in the YouTube link, the Google app automatically opens the YouTube app to play the video (assuming the YouTube app is configured to open default links via settings).
+- I found that the fastest way to open any link is to use Android's built-in Google app.
+By typing in the URL in the Google app search, the Google app automatically opens the URL with the default browser on the device and the YouTube app if it's a YouTube URL (assuming the YouTube app is configured to open default links via settings).
 - To open any browser links, it is assumed that the default browser has been configured within the phone's settings.
 We recommend setting Chrome as the default browser.

 Note: